 The importance of elasticity

 If you are studying economic theory, flexibility is one of the most important concepts in economics.
 For instance, it is beneficial when dealing with the idea of indirect taxation.
-If you increase the tariff for oil, how much will food cost increase since the distribution from farms to market need fuel?
+If you increase the tariff for oil, how much will food cost increase since the distribution from farms to the market need fuel?
 The answer is a lot, primarily if the farms are located far from the restaurants and retail stores.

 But in the financial world, elasticity also is significant.
 If the demand for a product will change by a huge percentage when the price only varies a little, then the need for the product is classified as too elastic for analysts.
 These analysts then publish a report, which can discourage future investors who prefer stability.